JeckMP/CZT-Neutron-Radiography/README.md

 ## Citation

-If this software contributes to your work, please cite:
+If this software is used in academic work, please cite:

 Laguda, E.

-*CZT Detector Development for Neutron Radiography and Spectroscopy.*
+*Development of a CZT-Based Neutron Imaging Detector for Neutron Radiography and Tomography.*

 Ph.D.
-Dissertation, McMaster University.

-## License

-MIT License

-## Author

-Edcer Laguda
-Ph.D.
-Candidate
-Department of Physics & Astronomy
+Thesis, McMaster University, 2026.

+### Research Supervision

+This work was conducted under the supervision of:

+- Dr. Soo Hyun Byun, McMaster University
-McMaster University
+- Dr. Troy Farncombe, McMaster University

-Hamilton, Ontario, Canada# CZT-Neutron-Radiography
+The author gratefully acknowledges the guidance, mentorship, and support provided by Dr. Byun and Dr. Farncombe throughout the development of this research and the associated simulation framework.